mbo0000/nba_e2e_data_pipeline/README.md

 ## Project Requirements
 - Scalable and flexible data pipeline
-- Daily batch processing from reliable public sources
+- Daily update with the latest NBA data
 - Interactive, publicly accessible web-based dashboard
 - Low to no cost